 The economy is changing, and we want you to be ready for it.

 Get a Degree in a Vital Industry

-This spring, we saw how important industries like distribution, logistics, and health services are to support a thriving community.
+In 2020, we saw how important industries like distribution, logistics, and health services are to support a thriving community.
 City Colleges offers programs in these areas and more.

 Find Free Job Training

 If you are un- or underemployed, City Colleges can help you prepare for and find the right career.
 In addition to our credit, continuing education, and Career Bridge programs, we offer free courses of study funded by the Workforce Equity Initiative Grant.

 Here for Student Life

 The college experience is unlike any other, and we want you to enjoy your time at City Colleges and be as involved as you’d like.
 Our student groups and clubs are still active – they just meet virtually instead of in person.